quapka/sqc-project-plan/README.md

 Among other goals Stratum V2 aims to significantly improve the security and privacy of pool mining.
 Those goals should be actively tested and discussed.
 And not taken for granted from the specifications.

-Author's master's degree is in CyberSecurity therefore it's natural that I'd like to focus on not just implementing Stratum V2 reference implementation, but to focus on the security as well.
+My master's degree is in CyberSecurity therefore it's natural that I'd like to focus on not just implementing Stratum V2 reference implementation, but to focus on the security as well.
 As security is always a broad topic the following list is rather illustrative:

 - try to put the security features to the test.
 This can include recording the protocol messages and testing the expected entropy of the encrypted data stream.
 Furthermore, encrypted messages don't guarantee complete privacy (think side-channel analysis e.g. message sizes).
 It should be tested that the known attacks (e.g. the ones described in [Ruben Recabarren - Hardening Stratum, the Bitcoin Pool Mining Protocol](https://www.youtube.com/watch?v=sFdeeddVEpI)) are not possible.
 - use Rust features like ownership/borrowing and slicing (pointer views) to avoid unnecessary data copying (e.g. private/secret keys can reside only in one place in the memory), so the benefits are not only performance-wise (less data copying)